 2. Kindle Unlimited

 If your traveler carries a Kindle, get them a subscription to Kindle Unlimited (and our list of the best travel books).
+Even if they don’t own a Kindle, they can use a Kindle Unlimited subscription with the free Kindle reading app on their phone.

 Click here to gift a Kindle Unlimited subscription.